Introduction

 TCGA COAD gene expression

-Gene expression and clinical data of COAD were obtained using the TCGA biolinks (v2.16.0) package in R (v4.0.0).
+Gene expression and clinical data for COAD were obtained from The Cancer Genome Atlas (TCGA) using the TCGAbiolinks package (v2.16.0) in R (v4.0.0).
 The GDC query function was used to query samples by setting the data category to “gene expression,” data type to “gene expression quantification,” platform to “Illumina HiSeq,” file type to “normalized results,” and experimental strategy to “RNA-seq.”
 Data were then downloaded using GDC download followed by GDC prepare to obtain normalized gene expression values.

 Statistical analysis